-Changing the Oil and Filter

-Always change the oil and filter

-according to the time and distance
+Changing the Oil and Filter Always change the oil and filter according to the time and distance (miles/kilometers) recommenda-

 (miles/kilometers) recommendations in the maintenance schedule.

-tions in the maintenance schedule.
 The oil and filter collect contaminants that can damage your engine if they are not removed regularly.